ducquando/learn-swift/README.md

     statements
 }
 ```
-- `repeat-while` evaluates its condition at the end of each pass through the loop. `repeat-while` is used when we want to execute the code inside the loop at least one time.
+- `repeat-while` evaluates its condition at the end of each pass through the loop. `repeat-while` is used when we want to execute the code inside the loop at least once.

 ```swift
 repeat {